nextcloud-snap/nextcloud-snap/README.md

 exposes extra configuration options via the `snap set` command.

+#### Listen address configuration

+By default, the snap will listen on all IPv4 addresses (0.0.0.0) enabled on your system.
+If you wish to put your snap behind a reverse proxy, you can do so by e.g. configuring the snap to listen to the loopback interface at IP address 127.0.0.1 and then have the reverse proxy server forward all connections from the outside network to that IP address.

+To change the listening address for the nextcloud snap, you run:

+    $ sudo snap set nextcloud listen-address=127.0.0.1

 #### HTTP/HTTPS port configuration

 By default, the snap will listen on port 80.
 If you enable HTTPS, it will listen